DeNetPRO/storage-protocol/README.md

 - Minimum blockchain using
 - Infinity scalability
 - Decentralized
-- ZeroKnowlage Proofs (no sending full file for proof, or no using third-party)
+- Zero Knowledge Proofs (no sending full file for proof, or no using third-party)
 - Proving files without any metadata storing in blockchain
 - The complexity of the security of your own blockchain